francisdb/pup-research/README.md

 ## Important files

 Pup packs are distributed as directories.
-Depending on the operating system and the flavour of pinball emulater you have to place them in a specific directory to be activated.
+Depending on the operating system and the flavour of pinball emulator you have to place them in a specific directory to be activated.

 There are 3 main files that set up the PuP-Pack:
 * `screens.pup` - Lists all screens and where they are displayed